 Links can be internal (pages on your website), external (other websites), anchor links (also known as jump links), and attachment links (PDF, Word, etc.).

 Links can be added to both text, as well as images.

 Add Links to Text

 Give your links unique and descriptive names, which is important for accessibility purposes.
-See "Give your links unique and descriptive names" from the "Top 10 Tips for Making Your Website Accessible" page on the Web Accessibility website for more information, as well as "What's Wrong with Using 'Click Here' Links?".
+See "Give your links unique and descriptive names" in the "Top 10 Tips for Making Your Website Accessible" for more information, as well as "What's Wrong with Using 'Click Here' Links?".

 When adding links to a page, do not use the same link text for two (or more) links if these links go to different places.
 For example, you can have two links called "About" on a page if those links both go to the same "About" page; it would be an accessibility violation to have these two "About" links go to two different pages (it can cause confusion for screen reader users, as well as users with certain cognitive disabilities).

 Also please note that your page titles, menu items, footer links, sitewide topics, and other categories are all used in different ways to create links on your pages.
 For example:

 - If your unit has a partner unit with its own website, you might have a link to page on your site about the partnership, and a link in your footer to their site, that use the same text.